 I-730, Refugee/Asylee Relative Petition

-If you are a principal refugee admitted to the United States within the past 2 years or a principal asylee who was granted asylum within the past 2 years, you (the petitioner) may use this form to request follow-to-join immigration benefits for your qualifying spouse and unmarried children under 21 years of age (the beneficiaries).
-In some cases, we may grant a waiver of the 2 year filing deadline for humanitarian reasons.
-See the Instructions for Form I-730 (PDF, 91.59 KB) for more information.
+If you are a principal refugee admitted to the United States within the past 2 years or a principal asylee who was granted asylum within the past 2 years, you (the petitioner) may use this form to request that your spouse and unmarried children under 21 years of age (the beneficiaries) join you in the United States.
+In certain circumstances, unmarried children over 21 years old may be eligible for following-to-join immigration benefits.
+For more information, see our Child Status Protection Act page.
+In some cases, we may grant a waiver of the 2-year filing deadline for humanitarian reasons.
+See the Instructions for Form I-730 (PDF, 91.53 KB) for more information.

 Form Details